AnnikaV9/lowbar/README.md

 <br />

 ## Introduction
 lowbar is a blazing fast module with zero dependencies for displaying a progress bar in the terminal.
-It's extremely simple with a low amount of code, hence the name lowbar.
+It has a low number of features and a small codebase, hence the name lowbar.

 <br />
 <br />